Deer Park, Hisar: Flora

-The flora in the park includes ficus benghalensis (bayan or vat vriksh), ficus religiosa (peepal), indian rosewood (sheesham), vachellia nilotica (kikar), white mulberry (shehtoot), eucalyptus (safeda), and other thorny shrubs.
+The flora in the park includes ficus benghalensis (bayan or vat vriksh), ficus religiosa (peepal), indian rosewood (sheesham), vachellia nilotica (kikar), white mulberry (shahtoot), eucalyptus (safeda), and other thorny shrubs.

 Fauna

 The deer park is surrounded by the largest forested area which is also home to the bengal fox, golden jackal, Indian crested porcupine, various species of snakes, black partridge, etc. The Asiatic lion was last seen here in 1960.

 Deer park

 The deer housed at the park for breeding include 20 Blackbuck, 16 Chital (spotted deer) and 6 sambar.

 Great Indian Bustard breeding and conservation program

 In 2021, Forests and Wildlife department of Haryana informed that Great Indian Bustard (hindi: सोन चिड़िया), which was previously found in abundance in the area of Siwani and Adampur, has largely disappeared from haryana.
 It is still found in Jaisalmer and Gwalior in India.
 Forests department will start a breeding program for the Great Indian Bustard at Hisar Deer park.